 Leveraging a marketing framework is the best way to ensure that everyone on your team knows how success is measured and what your expectations are as the marketing leader.
 Additional benefits of utilizing a marketing framework include:

+How Fratzke can help?
 From decreasing budgets to changing consumer behaviors, the stakes have never been higher for leaders to make smarter, faster marketing decisions.
 Our marketing experts can help you prioritize your team's time, resources and budget by establishing an impactful marketing strategy and operations plan in alignment with the Five Ps Framework.